-15. If a proposal addresses more than one CIG priority, does that make it more competitive?
+14. If a proposal addresses more than one CIG priority, does that make it more competitive?

 Addressing more than one priority or sub-priority neither increases nor lessens the competitiveness of a proposal.
-All proposals must identify a primary priority or sub-priority that will be used in assigning applications to peer review panels.
+All proposals must identify a primary priority that will be used in assigning applications to peer review panels.
 Each priority area has their own review panel and each application can only be reviewed in one review panel.

-16. What would meet the requirement for inclusion of EQIP eligible producers?
+15. What would meet the requirement for inclusion of EQIP eligible producers?